CQX96/CQX96-Linux/Documentation/process/code-of-conduct-interpretation.rst

 .. _code_of_conduct_interpretation:

-Linux Kernel Contributor Covenant Code of Conduct Interpretation
+CQX96 Kernel Contributor Covenant Code of Conduct Interpretation
 ================================================================

 The :ref:`code_of_conduct` is a general document meant to provide a set of rules for almost any open source community.
-Every open-source community is unique and the Linux kernel is no exception.
+Every open-source community is unique and the CQX96 kernel is no exception.
-Because of this, this document describes how we in the Linux kernel community will interpret it.
+Because of this, this document describes how we in the CQX96 kernel community will interpret it.
 We also do not expect this interpretation to be static over time, and will adjust it as needed.

-The Linux kernel development effort is a very personal process compared to "traditional" ways of developing software.
+The CQX96 kernel development effort is a very personal process compared to "traditional" ways of developing software.
 Your contributions and ideas behind them will be carefully reviewed, often resulting in critique and criticism.
 The review will almost always require improvements before the material can be included in the kernel.
-Know that this happens because everyone involved wants to see the best possible solution for the overall success of Linux.
+Know that this happens because everyone involved wants to see the best possible solution for the overall success of CQX96.
 This development process has been proven to create the most robust operating system kernel ever, and we do not want to do anything to cause the quality of submission and eventual result to ever decrease.